 \subsection{Validation Study}

-Admittedly, the usage of oracle information may be unrealistic.
-For example, oracle reproduction tests are embedded in test files, whereas SWE agents typically write reproduction code in the repository root.
-Moreover, oracle reproduction tests may leak benchmark evaluation criteria.
-In practice, agents must infer these signals rather than receiving perfectly constructed oracle inputs.
+Admittedly, it remains uncertain whether the ultimately \textit{correct} signals extracted by real agents though agentic capability improvement can find the ground truths and infer the evaluation criteria of reproduction tests which oracle signals provide.
+Therefore, in order to validate whether agent-extracted signals when agentic capabilities improve have the same contribution order as the oracle ones and estimate the difficulty of obtaining these signals under realistic conditions, we design a two-stage validation experiment.

-To better estimate (i) the contribution of the five factors and (ii) the difficulty of obtaining them under realistic conditions, we design a two-stage validation experiment.
-In Stage 1, an agent is prompted to extract each factor using the \textbf{same definition and format} as the oracle information (see Appendix~\ref{val_prompt} for prompt), with a fixed LM for a benchmark to align the extraction quality.
-In Stage 2, the agent attempts to solve the task using the factors it extracted.
-We use a stronger model for Stage 1 to emulate high-quality signal extraction, and a weaker model for Stage 2, as shown in Figure~\ref{figure_valid}.
+In Stage 1, an agent is prompted to extract each factor using the \textbf{same definition and format} as the oracle signal (Appendix~\ref{val_prompt}); in Stage 2, the agent attempts to solve the task using the factors it extracted.
+We use a stronger model for Stage 1 to emulate high-quality signal when agent capabilities improve, and a weaker model for Stage 2, as shown in Figure~\ref{figure_valid}.

-As baselines, we also evaluate single-agent setups using the strong model and the weak model alone.
-The two-stage pipeline allocates 50 steps to factor extraction and 70 steps to issue resolution, matching the 120-step budget of the single-agent baseline.
-Ideally, the two-stage pipeline should outperform the weaker model and approach the stronger model’s performance.
+As baselines, we evaluate single-agent rollout using the strong or weak model alone.
+The two-stage pipeline allocates 50 steps to factor extraction and 70 to issue resolution, matching the 120-step budget of the single-agent baseline.